mohdfareed/bluetooth-dos-classifier/README.md

 ## Experiments Tracking

 Different experiments are tracked using Git tags.
-Each new experiment is tagged with a new tag.
+Each new experiment is tagged with an experiment identifier.
 The notebook for each experiment must include all the details of the experiment.